ns-dell/pravega/cli/admin/README.md

-        segmentstore read-segment <qualified-segment-name> <offset> <length> <segmentstore-endpoint> <file-name>: Read a range from a given Segment into given file. segmentstore update-segment-attribute <qualified-segment-name> <attribute-id> <attribute-new-value> <attribute-old-value> <segmentstore-endpoint>: Updates an attribute for a Segment. storage list-chunks <qualified-segment-name> <segmentstore-endpoint>: Get the list of storage chunks for the given segment. storage update-latest-journal-snapshot <segment-chunks-path> <journal-file-path> <latest-snapshot-path> <output-directory>: Updates the segment metadata in Journal Snapshot with the segment details in the provided path table-segment get <qualified-table-segment-name> <key> <segmentstore-endpoint>: Get the entry for the given key in the table.Use the command "table-segment set-serializer <serializer-name>" to use the appropriate serializer before using this command. table-segment get-info <qualified-table-segment-name> <segmentstore-endpoint>: Get the details of a given table. table-segment list-keys <qualified-table-segment-name> <key-count> <segmentstore-endpoint>: List at most the required number of keys from the table segment.
+        segmentstore read-segment <qualified-segment-name> <offset> <length> <segmentstore-endpoint> <file-name>: Read a range from a given Segment into given file. segmentstore update-segment-attribute <qualified-segment-name> <attribute-id> <attribute-new-value> <attribute-old-value> <segmentstore-endpoint>: Updates an attribute for a Segment. storage list-chunks <qualified-segment-name> <segmentstore-endpoint>: Get the list of storage chunks for the given segment. storage update-latest-journal-snapshot <segment-chunk-path> <journal-path> <latest-snapshot> <output-directory>: Updates the latest journal snapshot with the details provided table-segment get <qualified-table-segment-name> <key> <segmentstore-endpoint>: Get the entry for the given key in the table.Use the command "table-segment set-serializer <serializer-name>" to use the appropriate serializer before using this command. table-segment get-info <qualified-table-segment-name> <segmentstore-endpoint>: Get the details of a given table. table-segment list-keys <qualified-table-segment-name> <key-count> <segmentstore-endpoint>: List at most the required number of keys from the table segment.